RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

 Start Instance
 ^^^^^^^^^^^^^^
+Catalyst allows you to start the instance which is already stopped.

 Follow below steps to start the Instance:

-Catalyst allows you to start the instatnce which is already stopped.

  * Click on the **Start** icon of the stopped instance